When Beachbody launched P90X in 2005, it was unlike anything that people had ever seen.

 Cut to today, the market is flooded with meal replacement shakes that can give Shakeology a serious run for its money.

-If you have always been a Shakeology guy, then this article will help you understand which one of these two is a superior choice and why.
+If you have always been a Shakeology gal or guy, then this article that I have personally put together will help you understand which one of these two is a superior choice and why.

 On the other hand, if you are new to the whole meal replacement powder lifestyle, then this article can be a starting point for your research.
 It will show you what factors to look for while selecting the best meal replacement out there.